alevalve/Capstone1---ML_Zoom_Camp/README.md

-Capstone1---ML_Zoom_Camp
+Whisky_Prediction

-This project is for the Capstone 1 project of the ML_Zoom_Camp, I have decided to use a dataset about Whiskys in order to predict if the Whisky has a Tobacco essence on it according to other variables.
+I have decided to use a dataset about Whiskys in order to predict if the Whisky has a Tobacco essence on it according to other variables.
 I have tested many models, specifically: Xgboost, NaiveBayes and Decision Tree.
 However, I choose the Naive Bayes with a model acurracy near 85% to test something new and see how is in production.

 The variables are: